sbednarz/scilab/2020/02/README.md

 https://github.com/sbednarz/scilab/tree/master/01#example-16-fsolve

 Note: in real calculations we have knowledge (we should have) about expected solutions.
-For example, as chemists, we know that temperature must be in a reange of c.a.
+For example, as chemists, we know that temperature must be in a range from c.a.
 100K to, let say, 2000K (in most problems).
 It helps a lot to set initial guess value, and to evaluate correctness of calculations.

 Compare Scilab code and Wolfram Alpha calculations: